lingeringcode/nttc/README.md

 ## Overview

 A set of functions that process and create topic models from a sample of community-detected Twitter networks' tweets.
+It also analyzes if there are potential persistent community hubs (either/and by top mentioned or top RTers).

 It assumes you seek an answer to the following questions:
 1. What communities persist or are ephemeral across periods in the corpora, and when?